ukoloff/em-wssh/README.md

   1. Using STDIN [blocks](https://groups.google.com/forum/#!topic/eventmachine/5rDIOA2uOoA) all other connections
   2. By default SSL/TLS is not available
-  3. No root certificates available ([Fixed](https://github.com/ukoloff/openssl-win-root))
+  3. No root certificates available ([Fix](https://github.com/ukoloff/openssl-win-root) exists)

-So, this package is in fact almost unusable on MS Windows.
+So, pure EventMachine package would be almost unusable on MS Windows.

-The only exception: if you connect to Non-TLS WSSH server (ws: or http:, not wss: or https:), you **can** start `wssh connect` and then use SSH client, capable to connect via HTTP proxy.
+To fix this multithreaded TLS wrapper is automagically started by `wssh connect`.

-To connect to TLS WSSH server, you should use Node.js version.
+WSSH client is still unusable on Windows :-(

 ## See also